 In 15-20 years the quarry will be exhausted, and the land will be allowed to green over and return to nature, just like the other quarries in the area.

 4. The Landscape

 Nidderdale is a recognised Area of Outstanding Natural Beauty, and Coldstones Cut is a superb place to drink in the landscape.
 With 360-degree views available from the viewing platforms, the vista across the rolling hills and verdant valleys is spectacular in all seasons.

-In the words of all-round naturalist and birder, Graham Megson “With a day off, I’d start early and choose Nidderdale, aiming to see birds and other wildlife that I don’t regularly see.
+In the words of all-around naturalist and birder Graham Megson “With a day off, I’d start early and choose Nidderdale, aiming to see birds and other wildlife that I don’t regularly see.
 Scan the hillsides for raptors – buzzard, kestrel and red kite.